cloudbees-days/Rollout-Workshop-Steps/back-end-feature-flags.md

 ```
 Notice that newSave flag is enabled to be false by default, so this means that once we push this change into production, our new save functionality will not be enabled by default for all users.

-Now that we have defined our New Save feature flag, we will want to go ahead and actually implement our new save course functioanlity.
-Head into /backend-spring-boot-react-crud-full-stack-with-maven/src/main/java/com/in28minutes/fullstack/springboot/maven/crud/springbootcrudfullstackwithmaven/course/CoursesHardcodedService.java
+Now that we have defined our New Save feature flag, we will want to go ahead and actually implement our new save course functionality.
+Head into ```/backend-spring-boot-react-crud-full-stack-with-maven/src/main/java/com/in28minutes/fullstack/springboot/maven/crud/springbootcrudfullstackwithmaven/course/CoursesHardcodedService.java```

 Here we will want to update the save() method.
 The current save configuration logic works like this: when a new course is saved, it is added to the bottom of the list with its ID being the lastID+1.
 The new save functionality that we want to implement will add the new course to the top of the course list, give it an ID of 1, and move all of the other courses down 1 spot and increase their ID by 1.

 Instead of completely replacing the old save functionality with the new, we will keep both in our code and gate the new save functionality behind a feature flag.
 As mentioned before, we're doing this because we want to be safe with our deployment of this new feature.
-If for some reason our new save feature breaks in production, we want to have it wrapped in a feature flag so that we could kill the new feature, and still have the old feature as a back up.
+If for some reason our new save feature breaks in production, we want to have it wrapped in a feature flag so that we could kill the new feature, and still have the old feature as a backup.

 In CoursesHardcodedService.java replace the current ```public Course save(Course course)``` method on line 43 with the code below:
 ```